LINC-BIT/VLASelect/README.md

 - **Background**:

-  - VLA (Vision-Language-Action) model-based agents such as robot arms, dexterous hands and humanoid robots are revolutionizing our lives.
+  - **Emboded AI agent**: VLA (Vision-Language-Action) model-based agents such as robot arms, dexterous hands and humanoid robots are revolutionizing our lives.
-  - These agents usually run in **open ended, interactive environments** where new tasks start, surroundings change, or available resources fluctuate.
+  - **Open environment**: These agents usually run in **open ended, interactive environments** where new tasks start, surroundings change, or available resources fluctuate.
-  - In existing agentic AI systems, the resource-intensive training of deployed VLA models has become a critical bottleneck.
+  - **Resource-constrained on-device training**: In existing agentic AI systems, the resource-intensive training of deployed VLA models has become a critical bottleneck.

 - **Method**: